Harisene/osc-backend-test/README.md

 **2. Setup environment variables**

-Create a `.env` file in the root of the project and add below variables.
+Create a `.env` file in the root of the project and add the variables below.

 ```
 DATABASE_URL="postgresql://<USERNAME>:<PASSWORD>@<HOST>:<PORT>/<DATABASE>?schema=<SCHEMA_NAME>"